Sergey Kuzovlev: Biography

 From July 2015 to August 2016, Kuzovlev was the Commander of the 20th Guards Combined Arms Army of the Western Military District.
 From August 2016 to January 2017, he was the Commander of the 58th Combined Arms Army of the Southern Military District.
 In March 2017, Kuzovlev was appointed commander of the newly formed 8th Guards Combined Arms Army of the Southern Military District.
 On 10 June 2017, he was awarded the military rank of lieutenant general.
 In February 2019, he was appointed Chief of Staff - First Deputy Commander of the Southern Military District.

 From November 2020 to February 2021, Kuzovlev was the Commander of the Group of Forces of the Armed Forces of Russia in Syria.

 In June 2021, Kuzovlev became the ex officio Acting Commander of the Southern Military District.
 On 18 February 2021, Kuzovlev was promoted to the rank of Colonel General.
 On 13 December 2022, Kuzolev officially became the commander of the Western Military District.

 According to Ukrainian intelligence, Kuzovlev was commander of the troops of the Western Military District for slightly more than a month, until 26 December 2022.
 It was announced on 23 January 2023 that Kuzovlev had been transferred to command the Southern Military District, being succeeded by Lieutenant General Yevgeny Nikiforov in the Western Military District.
 During his command, the Wagner Group rebellion broke out on 23–24 June 2023, which saw the mercenary group briefly occupy his headquarters.

+Kuzovlev was awarded the title of Hero of the Russian Federation from Russian president Vladimir Putin on 9 December 2025, for the results of his Group of Forces in Kupiansk. the Heroes of the Fatherland Day, in a ceremony at the Kremlin.
+As of December 23, 2025, western media sources were noting his recent absence after having claimed Russian control over Kupiansk.